Brisbane c. 1860. The cemetery in the middle of the photo is where Laura was buried - the site of Lang Park today.

 Q2.
 What became of the cemetery where Laura was buried & Laura's grave?

 A2.
 More than 4000 souls were laid to rest in this cemetery between 1843 & 1875.
 The cemetery lay abandoned until 1914, when local residents petitioned for its official closure.
-Those with relatives interred there were given the chance to have them and/or the monuments from their graves, moved.
-As it turned out, about 140 bodies and 505 monuments were moved into the nearby Christ Church churchyard where they rested peacefully until the 1930s when all but 21 monuments were taken to Toowong Cemetery and dumped into a gully.
+Those with relatives interred there were given the chance to have the remains, and/or the monuments from their graves, moved.
+About 140 bodies and 505 monuments were moved into the nearby Christ Church churchyard where they rested peacefully until the 1930s when all but 21 monuments were taken to Toowong Cemetery and dumped in a gully.

-Laura was probably buried in an unmarked grave as her distraught father & sister sped to the comfort of Cambridge friends in Ipswich; her remains today may be mixed in the ground below Suncorp Stadium.
+Laura was probably buried with a wooden marker at best as her (understandably) distraught father and sister departed for the comfort of Cambridge friends in Ipswich.
+Her remains today may be mixed in the ground below Suncorp Stadium.